5 Lab: Logistic Regression

 sar_df <- sar_code %>% filter(work_distance<=8 & nssec <=8 )

-Recode the “work_distance” variable into a binary dependent variable
+For a logistic regression model, we first need to recode the “work_distance” variable into a binary dependent variable as our independent variable.

 A simple way to create a binary dependent variable representing long-distance commuting is to use the mutate() function as discussed in last week’s practical session.
 Before creating the binary variables from the “work_distance” variable, we need to define what counts as a long-distance commuting move.
 Such definition can vary.
 Here we define a long-distance commuting move as any commuting move over a distance above 60km (the category of “60km or more”).